BunmiOlakanmi/Project/README.md

 ### Questions

-1. COVID-19 Waves across specific regions (continental responses: NA, Asia, Africa, Australia, India, Latina America & the Caribbean)
+1. What is the wave of COVID-19 in Canada?
 	a.
-Matplotlib
-2. COVID-19 Interventions and Success
+From February 2020 to September 2020.
+2. What is the impact of COVID-19 on unemployment in Canada?
+3. What is the impact of COVID-19 infections on excess deaths?
+4. Is their a trend between COVID-19 related deaths, and deaths due to seasonal flu (pneumonia and influenza)?
+5. What are the key patterns observed between interventions and economic impact?
 	a.
-Newspaper articles (API)
-3. What was the Economic Impact of COVID-19: unemployment, (regression with variables)
-	a.	regression
-4. COVID-19 and impact on mortality due to lifestyle (driving, drinking, drug overdose)
-5. Differences between COVID-19 Infections and normal Flu
-6. Key patterns observed between flattening the curve and responses
-7. Key patterns observed between responses and long-term economic impact
+COVID-19 vs. GDP growth for different countries

 ### Roles

 *	Pulling data - Nihal Joshua